TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Reworked Tool Forge into Tinker's Anvil
     * Simply sounds cooler
     * Contains 5 slots, like the 1.12 UI
-    * Recipe requires 3 metal blocks and 4 seared bricks
+    * Recipe requires 3 metal alloy blocks and 4 seared bricks
 * Renaming tools moved to the vanilla anvil.
 We are considering a different block that works with tool visuals later

 **Improved Crafting Station**